 Do you have to buy the phone upfront?

-With cheaper phones, there's very unlikely to be anything at all to pay up front and you'll be able to choose from a wide selection of phones withno upfront cost
+And with cheaper phones, it’s unlikely that you’ll need to pay anything at all.
+You’ll be able to choose from a wide selection of handsets with no upfront cost.

 How long are pay monthly phone contracts?

-Standard pay monthly contracts last for 24 months and if you look around you'll be able to find a smattering of 12 month contracts too.
+Standard pay monthly contracts last for 24 months, though if you look around you'll be able to find a smattering of 12 month contracts, too.

-But in response to price rises for the highest-end phones has risen in recent years, some networks now offer 36-month contracts, or even longer, that let you spread the cost of the phone over a lengthier period – which, for the highest-end phones that cost over £1,000, can be very handy.
+Due to sky-high prices for the latest top flagship phones, some networks now offer 36-month contracts, or even longer.
+These let you spread the cost of the phone over a lengthier period – which, for the highest-end phones that cost over £1,000, can be very handy.

 Indeed, these longer-term contracts can sometimes allow you to buy a phone you wouldn’t have been able to afford outright or on a shorter-term deal.
-However, it's worth noting that you'll probably pay quite more over the course of three years than you would over two.
+However, it's worth noting that you'll normally end up paying more over the course of three years than you would over two.

 Is there a 14-day cooling-off period?

 When you buy a pay monthly phone online or over the phone, you get a 14-day ‘cooling off’ period.
-This lets you cancel the contract for free as long as you do so within 14 days of signing the contract.
+This lets you cancel the contract for free, as long as you do so within 14 days of signing up to your contract.

 However, if you've made use of your allowances in that time, you'll probably be charged for whatever you've used.

 If you signed up for a pay monthly phone deal in person, a 14-day cooling-off period does not apply.
-However, it's still worth asking the network or retailer you signed up to – they may be able to make an exception depending on your circumstances.
+However, it's still worth asking the network or retailer you signed up to – they may be able to make an exception, depending on your circumstances.

 Choosing a network

-To help you make up your mind, here we take a look at some of the biggest networks and outline their key selling points.
+To help you make up your mind, we’ll take a further look at the four biggest networks in the UK and outline their key selling points below.